Ultrathin films of black phosphorus as suitable platforms for unambiguous observation of the orbital Hall effect: Symmetry constraint on orbital Hall conductivity

 Let us examine, for example, $\Omega^{L_{\eta}}_{yx,n}({\bf k})$.
 Inserting the identity $(\tau\mathcal{O})^{\dagger}(\tau\mathcal{O})=\mathbb{1}$ into the orbital-weighted Berry curvature and using the above relations we obtain \begin{widetext}

 The restrictions on the conductivity tensor depend on how the Cartesian components of the velocity and angular momentum operators transform under the group symmetry operations.
-This information is contained in its character table, which shows that they only acquire a sign $s_{\mathcal{O},\hat{A }}=\pm 1$ \cite{Symmetry-Phosphorene-PhysRevB.90.115439} under such operations, as table \ref{tableSymSign} illustrates.
+This information is contained in its character table, which shows that, for the point group of phosphorene, they only acquire a sign $s_{\mathcal{O},\hat{A }}=\pm 1$ \cite{Symmetry-Phosphorene-PhysRevB.90.115439} under such operations, as table \ref{tableSymSign} illustrates.
 Therefore,

 The same expression holds for $\Omega^{L_{\eta}}_{xy,n}({\bf k})$. \end{widetext} Since $\int d^2{\bf k}=\int d^2(\mathcal{O} {\bf k})$, it follows from Eq. (\ref{conductivity}) that